Chapter 21 : A Visit to the Village

 “No problem,” he said, reaching out to rufflle her hair.
 “What’s family for, anyway?”
 He gave them each a hug.
 “Get going.
 I’ll see you soon.”

-Rose dropped a decoy detonator right outside the door.
+They pulled the invisibility cloak back over themselves before they left the shop, and Rose dropped a decoy detonator right outside the door of Honeydukes.
 When it exploded, the owners ran outside, and she and James slipped in through the open door.

 “Must have escaped from Weasleys',” she heard the man say as they hurried down the stairs.